The City of David is the oldest section for Jerusalem and is actually more ancient than the Old City of Jerusalem.

 History of the City of David and Jerusalem

-The area was inhabited as the Chalcolithic period but a walled city was only built here about 4,000 years ago.
+The area was inhabited during the Chalcolithic period, but a walled city was only built here about 4,000 years ago.

 Jerusalem is first mentioned in the Bible as Shalem (Salem) which Avraham (Abraham) visited.